-With garlic, ginger, and jalapeno as the base and pumpkin puree and coconut milk for creamy texture, this Indian-spiced Vegan Chickpea Pumpkin Curry Recipe is a hearty meal with great depth of flavor.
+With garlic, ginger, and jalapeño as the base, and pumpkin puree and coconut milk for creamy texture, this Indian-spiced vegan chickpea pumpkin curry recipe is a hearty meal with great depth of flavor.

 ’Tis the season for pumpkin, as we all know!
 And I feel like I’m a latecomer to the party since I haven’t posted anything with pumpkin yet this fall.